shader-slang/slang/docs/building.md

 ### Mac OSX

-Note that OSX isn't currently an official target.
+Note that OSX isn't an official target.

 First download and install [`premake5`](https://premake.github.io/) on your build system.
 Open up a command line and go to the root directory of the slang source tree (ie the directory containing `slang.h`).